 Pupil Enterprise: During our Christmas Celebrations, each class is given a £15 budget to produce items to sell at our Christmas Fair.
 Pupils must calculate the cost of their product and ensure a small profit is made.
 Pupils must learn skills of negotiation and conflict resolution, as well as understanding money in a real life context.
 Such activities develop teamwork and leadership skills.

 Environmental: Pupils at Abbot’s Hall School have a respect and love for the outdoors promoted at every opportunity.
 The Forest Classroom and Forest School Project develops a sense of well-being and a fascination with the world around them.
 The outdoor space creates opportunities for a greater connection with Nature.
 A respect for Nature is developed through our Eco-School tradition.
 Pupils at Abbot’s Hall school are taught to recycle and reuse whenever possible.
-For example the school guinea-pigs and chickens use our shredded paper as a part of their bedding!The Eco- Club act as Ambassadors for these values and ethos and remind us through their posters to switch off unnecessary lights and running taps.
+For example the school guinea-pigs use our shredded paper as a part of their bedding!The Eco- Club act as Ambassadors for these values and ethos and remind us through their posters to switch off unnecessary lights and running taps.
 The Gardening Club meet weekly to tend the vegetable plot and plant out seasonal vegetables.
 The produce is used by the school kitchen for healthy meals.
 Children in Year 3 and 4 visit the Suffolk Farm Fair to learn more about how food travels from 'farm to fork'.
-We took part in the Suffolk Show Garden design competition and won a prize for our 'Made in Suffolk' garden entry.
+We offer a 'Walking Bus' to and from the centre of town for pupils wishing to walk to school rather than travel in a car.
+This also helps with car parking spaces at school.

 Spiritual, Moral, Social and Cultural Opportunities